IT Security Measures

 A. .legal performs an annual security check of third party service providers that are part of the overall system.

-Management of information security breaches
+Management of information security and personal data breaches (A.16)

 Procedure for handling information security breakdowns